georgms/information-retrieval/section_getting_to_know_you.md

 # Getting to know you

 I want to learn your names and how you look like.

-## Let's play a game – rules:
+Let's play a game!

-1. You know your names.
+#### Rules

-2. I have a list of all names.
-It's not in alphabetical order and I cannot reorder it.
+1. I have a list of all your names.
+2. You know your names.
-2. You cannot say your name.
+3. You cannot say your name.
-3. You can only say *yes* or *no* when asked something.
+4. You can only say *yes* or *no* when asked something.
+5. You can follow my orders silently.

+Now I need to *search* for every name in the group and retrieve the person and their face.

-What is the fastest way to match everyone's name to their face?
+What is the fastest way for me to match everyone's name to their face?

 Notes: